Cantor Fitzgerald Global Technology & Industrial Growth Conference

 Financing strategy and capital markets

-• Capital expenditures are primarily financed through delayed draw term loans (DDTLs), covering up to 90% of CapEx at the contract level.
+• CapEx is primarily financed through delayed draw term loans (DDTLs), which fund up to 90% of project costs at efficient rates due to strong customer contracts.

-• Cost of capital has decreased by 600 basis points between initial and recent DDTLs due to improved execution and market confidence.
+• Cost of capital has decreased by 600 basis points between initial and recent DDTLs, reflecting improved market confidence in execution.

-• Additional funding comes from customer prepayments, operating free cash flow, and opportunistic topco financings.
+• Remaining CapEx is funded through customer prepayments, operating free cash flow, and opportunistic topco financings.

 • Over 3 GW of secured power and a partnership with NVIDIA to build 5 GW of new data center capacity by 2030.